clarktrimble/ba-blog/content/blog/stator/index.md

 __But first, what and why observable?__

-A reasonable take on an observable serivce could be one that registers its presence and reports it's health by way of logging and responding to related endpoints.
+A reasonable take on an observable service could be one that registers its presence and reports it's health by way of logging and responding to related endpoints.

-As an infrasctucture scales up, such observability becomes more and more a factor in being able to efficiently operate.
+As an infrastructure scales up, such observability becomes more and more a factor in being able to efficiently operate.
-And everyone, senior managment included, loves a good visualization.
+And everyone, senior management included, loves a good visualization.

 ### Registration